nvim-pack/nvim-spectre/README.md

   use_trouble_qf = false, -- use trouble.nvim as quickfix list
   is_open_target_win = true, --open file on opener window is_insert_mode = false,  -- start open panel on is_insert_mode
-  is_block_ui_break = false -- mapping backspace and enter key to avoid ui break open_template      = {
-    -- an template to use on open function
+  is_block_ui_break = false, -- mapping backspace and enter key to avoid ui break open_template = {}, -- an template to use on open function use_legacy_ui = false, -- set to true to use the legacy UI instead of nui-based modern UI })
-    -- see the 'custom function' section below to learn how to configure the template -- { search_text = 'text1', replace_text = '', path = "" }
-  }
-})

 ```